tinygrad/open-gpu-kernel-modules/README.md

-# NVIDIA Linux Open GPU Kernel Module Source with P2P support
+# NVIDIA Linux Open GPU with P2P support

 This is a fork of NVIDIA's driver with P2P support added for 4090's.